 In each Faculty Committee meeting, the Secretary shall prepare the minutes containing, at least, the meeting agenda and decisions made.
-The minutes are signed by the Chairperson and the Secretary.
+The Chairperson and the Secretary sign the minutes.
 These are then kept by the Dean at the Faculty Secretariat.
 The Secretary authenticates the extracts of the minutes.